 Previously listed measures and systems are implemented in many cities across the globe.
 However, there have been many city specific cases when implementing smart city solutions.
 One of these solutions is Street Bump.
 Many cities struggle with bad road conditions and even if there are means to fix them, it takes a long time for the authorities to locate all potholes and bad parts of the road.
 Boston’s solution is an app that lets volunteers collect road data while they’re driving and every time a car hits a pothole or street bump, it gets detected by phone’s sensors and is sent directly to the city government.

 Augmented reality.
 Something that is constantly talked about in the recent years, has made its way into our cities.
 Fort Lauderdale in Florida has implemented augmented reality into their city: once tourists download the GoLauderdale app and point their phone towards a landmark, it will automatically give them info about it.
-Google is also working on augmented reality for city space, and is going to implement it via Google Lens soon, as they announced at Google I/O 2017.
+Google is also working on augmented reality for city space and is going to implement it via Google Lens soon, as they announced at Google I/O 2017.

 Smart Street projects.
 As making a city “smart” takes a lot of time and finances, it’s logical to start with smaller projects.
 One example would be Kalaranna SmartStreet in Tallinn, Estonia.
 This street is filled with sensors that people can check in real time: how many cars and pedestrians used the street in the last hour, what’s the average noise level on the street, what’s the temperature on the street, how full are the trashcans, how much light falls on the street at given moment and how much do the new streetlights save money opposed to other streetlights in the city.
-Hopefully pilot projects like this turn out successful and these new systems will be used on broader scale.
+Hopefully, pilot projects like this turn out successful and these new systems will be used on a broader scale.

-When looking at more technical level we see that most of the innovative IoT Smary City systems rely on good old cellular connectivity.
+When looking at a more technical level we see that most of the innovative IoT Smary City systems rely on good old cellular connectivity.
 It is available anywhere in populated areas, which makes it a reliable option for outdoor use.
 As current 2G and 3G networks are gradually taken out of service to be replaced by their successor LTE, 1oT team is advising companies to use LTE cellular chips in their devices.
-Read more about cellular connectivity for IoT from here.
+Read more about cellular connectivity for IoT here.

 Looking ahead, we see that the future of connecting Smart City IoT devices will be NarrowBand IoT, which is designed for Internet of Things devices that use really small amounts of data.
 Current cellular networks are not that well optimised for applications that only transmit small amounts of infrequent data and the existing cellular standards do not support power saving capabilities.
-You can read more about NB IoT from here.
+You can read more about NB IoT here.

-management grows greater.
-Cities and IoT device makes do not solely wish to connect their sensors and devices to internet, but need to automatically and continuously control and monitor them.
+As the popularity of Smart City devices enhances, the need for device management grows greater.
+Cities and IoT device makes do not solely wish to connect their sensors and devices to the internet, but need to automatically and continuously control and monitor them.
 This is where 1oT comes into play.
 With our hassle-free SIM management platform, called 1oT Terminal, you get to control your SIMs real time, set up notifications and trigger actions when something goes south, and integrate all functionalities to your own systems and applications.